musicinmybrain/klusta/README.md

 We have developed two GUI programs:

 * [**KlustaViewa**](https://github.com/klusta-team/klustaviewa): scales up to 64 channels, well-tested by many users over the last few years.
-* **phy KwikGUI**: scales to hundreds or thousands of channels, still experimental.
+* **phy KwikGUI**: scales to hundreds/thousands of channels, still experimental.
 We will add a link when this GUI is ready (later in 2016).

 ## Technical details